Vard books EUR 200M contract for new Inkfish research vessel

 Vard books EUR 200M contract for new Inkfish research vesselWritten by Nick Blenkey

 Fincantieri’s Norwegian-based subsidiary Vard has signed a contract with U.S.-based research organization Inkfish.
-Worth in excess of EUR 200 million, it covers the design of what Vard says is “one of the most modern research vessels the world has seen.
+Worth in excess of EUR 200 million, it covers the design and construction of what Vard says is “one of the most modern research vessels the world has seen.“

 Being built to a new Vard 9 33 design, the custom-built research vessel, project name RV6000, is specially designed for scientific exploration.
 It will join Inkfish’s growing fleet, alongside RV Hydra and RV Dagon, to support marine research globally.
 Working closely with host countries, data collected contributes to open-sourced repositories.
 The vessel, is specially designed for seafloor mapping with a gondola mounted sensor suite, submersible support and ROV operations with an operational capacity to 6,000 meters depth.